unxmaal/booterizer/README.md

 The installer can be reached through the monitor GUI as follows:

 * At the maintenance boot screen, select "Install Software"
-* If it prompts you for an IP address, enter the same address you entered into the Vagrantfile config for `clientip`.
+* If it prompts you for an IP address, enter the same address you entered into the settings.yml config for `clientip`.
 * Use `booterizer` as the install server hostname.
 * For the installation path, this depends on your directory structure.
 If you use the structure example from above, you would use the path `/6.5.30/Overlay/disc1/dist`.
   * NOTE: If you get errors or inst otherwise fails, remove the leading '/' from the path: `6.5.30/Overlay/disc1/dist`.